DECODING

 Overview

-Derived from the Hawaiian word for “fast”, wikis can be used as a source for gathering information quickly to assist in the brainstorming process when a student needs comprehensive background knowledge of a topic (Clyde, 2005).
-Wikis should not be formally cited in written material, but rather used during the brainstorming process to become familiar with key words and find reliable sources.
+Wikis can support students in their reading comprehension by providing them with access to comprehensive background knowledge.
+Wikis should not be formally used in written material, but rather used during the brainstorming process to become familiar with key words and find reliable sources.

 User-friendly, easily accessed, low-cost